Autoencoders and Generative Adversarial Networks for Imbalanced Sequence Classification: Generative Adversarial Network with Autoencoder Based Synthetic Data

 In Figure~\ref{fig:GAN}, the GAN with autoencoder structure is sketched out.
 For model training, we use the loss function

 where $\lambda$ and $\mu$ are tunable hyperparameters.
 All expectations are with respect to the minority sequences $(x,y)$. \\

 During training, we want to prevent the discriminator from learning too quickly so that the generator can learn.
 We use Adam \cite{adam}, and set the discriminator learning rate lower than the generator learning rate to prevent the discriminator from learning too quickly.
 To further slow down discriminator training, we add noise based on $ \mathcal{N}(0,\sigma)$ to generator outputs with initial $\sigma$ set to 1 and decrement $\sigma$ during model training \cite{ganhacks}.
-We tune the parameters for weighting the gradient penalty and autoencoder loss, $\lambda$ and $\mu$ respectively, by adjusting the ratio of $\lambda$ to $\mu$ until we reach a ratio such that the discriminator does not learn too quickly and that the autoencoder loss decreases during training.
-For our datasets, we find that $\mu \approx 0.1$ and $\lambda \approx 100\cdot \mu$ results in reasonable generator, discriminator and autoencoder loss curves.
+We set $\lambda$ approximately equal to 10 as discussed in the IWGAN paper and tune $\mu$ until we reach a ratio such that the discriminator does not learn too quickly and that the autoencoder loss decreases during training \cite{iwgan}.
+For our datasets, we find that $\mu \approx 0.01\lambda$ results in reasonable generator, discriminator and autoencoder loss curves.
 We train the generator, discriminator and autoencoder weights on different batches of data.
 We update the weights of each component of the model by considering the corresponding terms in the loss function.
 For example, the weights associated with the generator, $\phi_{EN_1}$ and $\phi_{EN_2}$, are present in all terms of the loss function so $\mathcal{L}$ is used to update the generator weights.
 The exception is the autoencoder as the weights of the encoder component of the autoencoder are shared with generator, so the weights $\phi_{EN_1}$ and $\phi_{EN_2}$ are not updated along with the rest of the autoencoder weights.
 For datasets with a single label prediction, we consider a GAN with autoencoder model, where instead of a seq2seq architecture for each of the model components, we use LSTM cells and the input to the generator is $x$ and $z$.
 We then assign the minority label to generated minority data.

 Once we have trained the generator in conjunction with the discriminator and autoencoder, we can use the generator and the decoder part of the autoencoder to generate synthetic minority data.
 As this model is trained only on the minority dataset, we require a reasonably sized minority training set.
 In our experiments, we consider minority training sets with at least 1000 samples, though it is possible to train a GAN for synthetic data generation on a smaller dataset.
 We generate 3 synthetic samples from each minority sample in the training dataset by feeding in vectors $z \sim \mathcal{N}(0,1)$ into model and using the autoencoder output as synthetic minority data.
 Synthetic samples are generated from the trained GAN weights at every 100 epochs and the weights that result in the highest validation F1-score on the seq2seq classification model are used.
 We expect that with random noise $z$ will slightly perturb the minority data in order to generate novel synthetic minority samples instead of simply oversampling existing minority data.
 The GAN with Autoencoder model allows for the simultaneous generation of both the sequences and associated label vectors.
 This method should improve on the ADASYN with autoencoder model as it allows for the simultaneous generation of both the sequences and associated label vectors.